Malibu (Hole song)

 "Malibu" is a song by American alternative rock band Hole.
-It is the fourth track and second single from the band's third studio album, Celebrity Skin, and was released on December 29, 1998, on DGC Records.
+It is the fourth track and second single from the band's third studio album, Celebrity Skin, and was released in December 1998, on DGC Records.
 The song was written by vocalist and rhythm guitarist Courtney Love, lead guitarist Eric Erlandson and Billy Corgan of the Smashing Pumpkins, who contributed to four other songs on Celebrity Skin.

 The single was released on vinyl and compact disc in multiple countries, including the United States, United Kingdom, Australia, and Japan.
 The standard releases of the single feature "Drag" as well as a cover of Bob Dylan's "It's All Over Now, Baby Blue" as B-sides.

 "Malibu" was one of Hole's most commercially and critically successful songs.
 The song peaked at number 3 on the US Modern Rock Tracks chart, and garnered a Grammy nomination in 1999.
-The song was ranked number 264 on "The 500 Greatest Songs Since You Were Born" list by Blender magazine in 2005.
-Blender also ranked it number 3 on their list of "The Greatest Songs About California".

 Composition

 "Malibu" was written by frontwoman Courtney Love, lead guitarist Eric Erlandson, and Billy Corgan.
 The lyrics were written solely by Love, while the musical composition and arrangements are credited to Love, Erlandson, and Corgan.
-While it has been speculated that the song was written about Love's husband, Kurt Cobain's stay in a rehabilitation clinic in Malibu, California, Love has stated that the song was actually written about her first boyfriend, Jeff Mann, whom she lived with in Malibu the late mid-1980s.
+Love has stated that the song was actually written about her first boyfriend, Jeff Mann, whom she lived with in Malibu in the late mid-1980s.
 In 2018, Love revealed at a concert with Smashing Pumpkins that the song was initially written for Stevie Nicks.